MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Production/how-to-set-up-work-centers.md

 2. In the **Indirect Cost %** field, enter the general operation costs of using the work center as a percentage of the direct unit cost.
 This percentage amount is added to the direct cost in the calculation of the unit cost.

-3. In the **Overhead Rate** field, enter any non\-operational costs, for example maintenance expenses, of the work center as an absolute amount.
+3. In the **Overhead Rate** field, enter any non-operational costs, for example maintenance expenses, of the work center as an absolute amount.

 4. The **Unit Cost** field contains the calculated unit cost of producing one unit of measure at this work center, including all cost elements.